-- A1.95 The survey and the BBC Three heavy viewers metrics are not directly comparable.
+- A1.100 The survey and the BBC Three heavy viewers metrics are not directly comparable.
 The survey allowed respondents to 'take' BBC Three viewing from SVoD (and other activities).
 The BBC Three heavy viewing metric is based only on broadcast TV viewing from BARB data and does not capture SVoD viewing.
 Overall, we consider it plausible that BBC Three viewing could come from SVoD, which has grown substantially since 2015.
 On balance, we consider the survey could therefore more accurately represent where BBC Three viewing is likely to come from.
-While there can be issues around the reliability answers to hypothetical questions in surveys, we take reassurance from the fact that the results for the main channel portfolios are very similar for both the survey and the BBC Three heavy viewing metric.
-54 - A1.96 With regard to ITV's comments and own estimations we understand ITV's approach to modelling diversion assumed that all incremental BBC Three viewing would come from a limited set of relatively smaller channels which it considered to be similarly targeted Sky 1, ITV2, ITV2+1, Quest, ITVBe, ITVBe+1, Really, E4, E4+1, C4+1, Dave, Dave ja vu, 4Seven, 4Music, ITV+1, Comedy Central, Comedy Central +1, Comedy Central Extra, TLC, Fox and MTV.
-55 It considered that these channels had a similar audience demographic to BBC Three. - A1.97 While BBC Three may target a younger audience (16-34s), the most watched channels by BBC Three heavy viewers in 2015 were BBC One (20% of broadcast viewing) and ITV (14%), followed by Channel 4 (7%) and BBC Two (6%).
+While there can be issues around the reliability answers to hypothetical questions in surveys, we take reassurance from the fact that the results for the main channel portfolios are very similar for both the survey and the BBC Three heavy viewing metric. - A1.101 With regard to ITV's comments and own estimations we understand ITV's approach to modelling diversion assumed that all incremental BBC Three viewing would come from a limited set of relatively smaller channels such as ITV2, E4, C4+1, Dave, 4Seven, 4Music, ITV+1, Comedy Central, FOX and MTV.
+It considered that these channels had a similar audience demographic to BBC Three. - A1.102 While BBC Three may target a younger audience (16-34s), the most watched channels by BBC Three heavy viewers in 2015 were BBC One (20% of broadcast viewing) and ITV (14%), followed by Channel 4 (7%) and BBC Two (6%).
 Further, across 16-34s the most widely viewed channels in 2020 were BBC One and ITV (14% of viewing each).
-56 We do not consider that ITV's diversion assumption is realistic as it does not reflect actual viewing patterns of audiences. - A1.98 ITV also considered that ITV2 would be disproportionately impacted.
-Based on the survey, 4% of BBC Three viewing would come from ITV2, 57 this is consistent with the 2015 BBC Three 'heavy' viewers which shows that 3% of viewing was ITV2.
-We recognise that ITV2
+We do not consider that ITV's diversion assumption is realistic as it does not reflect actual viewing patterns of audiences. - A1.103 ITV also considered that ITV2 would be disproportionately impacted.
+Based on the survey, 4% of BBC Three viewing would come from ITV2, this is consistent with the 2015 BBC Three 'heavy' viewers which shows that 3% of viewing was ITV2.
+We recognise that ITV2 targets a similar audience to BBC Three and the channel is likely to be impacted.
+However, we consider that this is already reflected in the model through the diversion ratios. - A1.104 The estimated impact of relaunching BBC Three as a linear channel on channel portfolio viewing and viewing shares is shown separately for 16-34s and all individual aged 4+ in the Figures below.